Tibetan Kyi Apso

-The Tibetan Kyi Apso (Tibetan: འདོགས་ཁྱི; Apso Do Khyi) is a medium to large sized breed of livestock guardian dog originating from Tibet and the Himalayas.
-It is considered an ancient and rare landrace, similar in appearance and stature to the related Tibetan Mastiff.
+The Tibetan Kyi Apso (Tibetan: འདོགས་ཁྱི; Wylie: 'dogs khyi) is a medium to large sized breed of livestock guardian dog originating from Tibet and the Himalayas.
+It is considered an ancient and rare landrace, similar in appearance and stature to its relative, the Tibetan Mastiff.

 Description

 When compared to the standard Tibetan Mastiff, the Kyi Apso has a lighter, shaggier appearance; the breed has a bearded muzzle without sagging dewlaps, no excessive facial wrinkles, long hairy ears, comparatively long legs, a more slender body and a fully curled tail.
 The breed typically stands between 63 and 71 cm tall and weighs between 32 and 41 kg, the long double coat is usually black with lighter coloured extremities, although other colours are seen including greys, browns, reds and tans.

 An athletic breed, the Tibetan Kyi Apso has a distinctive rolling, bouncy trot and a deep resonant bark.
 The breed is considered independent, highly intelligent, alert and energetic; it is particularly stubborn and territorial, is instinctively wary of strangers and aggressive towards intruders.